-In handling an adoption case, the family lawyer guides the client through the types of adoptions, determining the applicable laws for a particular adoption, to ensure that it can be legally finalized in that jurisdiction.
-An accessible resource for all aspects of handling an adoption case, this book provides the fundamentals of the process, in-depth information, advice on client consultations, guidance for each step in the legal process, and an array of sample forms.
+When handling an adoption case, the family lawyer guides the client through the types of adoptions, determining the applicable laws for a particular adoption, to ensure that it can be legally finalized in that jurisdiction.
+Now updated, this is an accessible resource for handling all aspects of an adoption case.
+Making it an useful desk reference, it explains the fundamentals of adoption law and provides detailed information, advice on client consultations, guidance for each step in the legal process, and an array of sample forms.

 Children are the central focus in any custody case.
 Frequently, however, parents, lawyers, and even judges, lose sight of this.
 Opinions are evolving about how to keep the child as the case’s focus.
 One such opinion believes a child's voice should play a key role in any custodial arrangement.
 This opens a wide range of questions and concerns: why should we listen to a child, what potential concerns exist when listening to them, and how do we solicit their opinions?
 This book is written provide a framework for addressing those questions and providing the most productive answers.

 This clearly written guide provides family law practitioners with the practical knowledge and tools they need to analyze the Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA) and the Parental Kidnapping Prevention Act (PKPA).

 How do you identify a child alienated by one parent against the other?
 This practical guide discusses all aspects of a case where an alienated child may be involved, from identifying the process to making the presentation in court.